China is one of the most fascinating countries in the world, whether you're traveling or teaching there.

 You'll have to bargain for goods while in China.

-Learning Mandarin is hard.
-It’s hard to speak it, hard to write it, and hard to read it.
+It’s hard to speak it, it's hard to write it, and it's hard to read it.

-Sure, you’ll be able to get by with a few expressions and knowing the numbers, but you’re probably never going to master the language.
+Sure, you’ll be able to get by with a few Mandarin Chinese expressions and knowing the numbers, but you’re probably never going to master the language.

-On public holidays, especially during Chinese New Year, crowds are at their worst.
-Train stations are particularly manic as everyone tries to get home in time to see their family.
+On Chinese public holidays, especially during the Lunar New Year, crowds are at their worst.
+Large train stations are particularly manic as people make their way home to see their family.

 The only place where you might be able to get some peace and quiet – and this really depends on your location – is within the confines of your apartment or hotel.

-Some people revel in the hustle and bustle, while others struggle.
-If you’re in China for the long haul, like an English teacher, you’ll get used to it.
-Because you have to.
+If you’re in China long term, for example as an English teacher, you’ll get used to it because you have to!

-Unless you’re inside the international terminal of a major Chinese airport, the concept of a queue simply doesn’t exist in China.
+Unless you’re inside the international terminal of a major Chinese airport, the concept of lining up doesn’t exist in China.